-And sure enough, two uniformed security guards dressed in black appeared behind Dusty and apprehended him, pulling him away towards the shadows.
-His confident facade melted into panic and terror, for he knew where they were taking him.
-He had seen it happen once before.
+And sure enough, two uniformed security guards dressed in black appeared behind Dusty and apprehended him, pulling him away toward the shadows.
+His confident facade melted into panic and terror, as if he knew where they were taking him.
+As if he had seen it happen once before.

 But his cries fell on deaf ears and before long Dusty had vanished, dragged into the shadow black by the two uniformed security.
-Then, the patrons turned back to their conversations and things were quickly as they had been.
+The patrons turned back to their conversations and things were quickly as they had been.

-“Bar fights might go over well in the land of the living…but down here, fighting among the souls is forbidden.”
+“Bar fights might go over well in the land of the living,” said Abe.
+“But down here, fighting among the souls is forbidden.”

 “Where are they taking him?”
 James asked.

 “Back up with the living,” said Abe.
-“To wonder the earth for all eternity–as a ghost!”
+“To wander the earth for all eternity–as a ghost!”